ÐÜèÔÚÏßÊÓÆµ

 • Waste Reduction and Recycling

-• Campus waste diversion rate annually averages over 50%, meaning Endicott is able to prevent over half of the waste produced from landfills.
+• Our annual average campus waste diversion rate is over 50%, meaning Endicott is able to prevent over half of the waste produced on campus from ending up in the landfill or being incinerated through a combination of reuse, composting, and recycling.

 • We are piloting office composting in administrative and academic buildings to capture food waste from faculty and staff, and are also piloting undergraduate composting in residence halls with summer students.